CodingCat/McGill-COMP535-Fall-2015/simulate_link_state_routing_protocol_with_java_socket_programming.md

 ##Evaluation##

 The project is divided into three Programming Assignment, worthing 10%, 10% and 10% of the score respectively.
 The evaluation of the assignment is in the form of demo.
 The TA will ask the students to show different functionalities of the program and will also ask the students to explain the implementation of some code snippets. ###Programming Assignment 1###
 In this assignment, you are supposed to finish the topology building functionality of the program.
-I will ask you to run `attach`, `start` and `neighbors` commands.
+The TA will ask you to run `attach`, `start` and `neighbors` commands.
 When you run `start`, you have to print out the log of change of the state.
 For example, if you `attach` Router 2 to Router 1 (192.168.1.2) and run `start` in Router 2 (192.168.1.3).
 The terminal window of Router 1 should output
 ```received HELLO from 192.168.1.3;
 set 192.168.1.3 state to INIT;